opus1993/pubrepo/content/post/2021-01-22-data-evangelist/index.md

 3. **Meetups**

 New employees straight out of college can find it difficult to continue learning and staying on top of the latest developments.
-Meetups like [R in manufactuRing & consumeR products](https://www.meetup.com/RStudio-Enterprise-Community-Meetup/events/275770080/) can serve as a useful accountability tool, bridging academia and industry.
-They may also lead to some interesting ideas that impact the technical roadmap.
+Meetups like [R in manufactuRing & consumeR products](https://www.meetup.com/RStudio-Enterprise-Community-Meetup/events/275770080/) and the hundreds of local [R User Groups](https://www.meetup.com/pro/r-user-groups/) can serve as useful accountability tools, bridging academia and industry.
+They may also lead to some interesting ideas that impact the business' technical roadmap.

 4. **Learning Lunches**